ianawilson/BbQuick/README.md

 Wishlist
 --------

-- If you hit it at just the right time (during an updateCourses?) it says "Please wait", which is annoying and the whole point of updateCourses ...
+- If you hit it at just the right time (looks like during an updateCourses?) it says "Please wait", which is annoying and the whole point of updateCourses ...
 - doesn't work for TAs (and probably teachers)
 - suppress or eliminate all of the GET errors from bringing all of the Bb code into jQuery. blech
 - Bring in Assignment Due Dates
+- Make it generic: set your own Blackboard URL (bbURL), modify / extend the scraping to deal with different styles of Blackboard layout (if they are are different)
+    - Jeff suggested that to make it generic, maybe we could have user-selectable scraping filters (drag and select over whatever you want)

 Scraping Process